 It is what is called a refundable tax credit and can be received even if the credit exceeds your tax liability.
-To qualify, you must have what the IRS considers a qualifying child, or relative, for whom you provided more than fifty percent of their support.
+Taxpayers without kids may be eligible for the Earned Income Tax Credit, but you may be eligible for the credit at higher income levels when you have kids.
+You must have what the IRS considers a qualifying child, or relative, for whom you provided more than fifty percent of their support.

 The credit is also based on an income scale and depends on other factors such as filing status.
-You can only get the Earned Income Credit if you worked and have earned income, such as W2 earnings.
+You can only get the Earned Income Tax Credit if you worked and have earned income, such as W2 earnings or wages from self-employment.
 You cannot get earned income credit if you had non-earned income such as social security or unemployment.

 Child Tax Credit